 At a technical level, McNaught’s LEGO Titanic MOC is awe-inspiring.
 He spent around 250 hours building his masterpiece.
 He also used several light bricks, adding a subtle drama to this scale model.
 It also shows a degree of engineering ingenuity considering the manner in which the stern was able to be kept up.
 Most importantly, and perhaps what should not be missed, is the fact that this Titanic was built in proportion to the size of its minifigures.

 Jan Dizon of The Tech Times vividly described how the minifigures were arranged to create a powerful emotional image.
 “Little LEGO men and woman are scattered throughout the ship and even in the water telling their own mini-stories of terror, and fighting for survival as the ship splits in half… there are minifigs hanging on for dear life.
 Four minifigs are working together to help their friend back up.
 One poor chap has a pile of ice that fell on top of him,” Jan reported.

-Thanks to LCP Ryan McNaught for sharing these images.
+Thanks to LCP Ryan McNaught for sharing these images of his LEGO Titanic MOC.
 For the rest of his amazing LEGO creations, visit his Flickr page.